eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 implicit schema, a schema defined piecemeal at a thousand different points in the codebase.
 Types are good.
 Dynamic typing is bad.
 Slow is fast.
 You are not Google.
-Most everyone isn't [the LHC][lhc] and doesn't need a non-relational key-value or blob store for their core With regards to agility.
+Most everyone isn't [the LHC][lhc] and doesn't need a non-relational key-value or blob store for their core database.

 [lhc]: https://www.mongodb.com/blog/post/holy-large-hadron-collider-batman